nodet/dowml/README.md

 optional arguments:
   -h, --help            show this help message and exit -w WML_CRED_FILE, --wml-cred-file WML_CRED_FILE
                         Name of the file from which to read WML credentials.
 If not specified, credentials are read from environment variable $WML_CREDENTIALS.
+  --verbose, -v         Verbose mode.
+Causes the program to print debugging messages about its
+                        progress.
+Multiple -v options increase the verbosity.
+The maximum is 3.
 $
 $
 $ python3 dowml.py -w xavier-wml-cred.txt